dreamking60/d3-start-to-finish-leanpub/manuscript/19 PRACTICAL Add more circles.md

 }
 ```

-In addition, move the `g.classed('country', true)` call into `initializeGroup` because this only needs to be called during initialization:
+In addition, move the `g.classed('country', true)` call into `initializeGroup` because this only needs to be called during initialisation:

 {caption: "update.js", line-numbers: false}
 ```